ritchieng/deep-learning-wizard/docs/deep_learning/deep_reinforcement_learning_pytorch/supervised_to_rl.md

 	- (2) "Delayed reward"

-In the next section, we'll be covering the terms we've mentioned like Reward, Value Function and Policy in detail.
+In the next section, we'll be covering the terms we'll dive into these key terms through the lens of Markov Decision Processes (MDPs) and Bellman Equations.

 [^1]: Richard S. Sutton and Andrew G. Barto.
 [Reinforcement Learning: An Introduction; 2nd Edition](http://incompleteideas.net/book/the-book.html).
 2017.